nomath4u/radiusnetworks.github.io/museum_guide/instructions.md

 If you don't have a [ProximityKit](http://www.proximitykit.com) account already, create one.
 You can use the free service license if you expect to have 100 people or fewer playing your scavenger hunt.
 See plans for details.

 Create a new Kit, then define one iBeacon for each museum guide item.
 For each one, you'll need to enter the three-part iBeacon identifier along wtih two key/value pairs.
-The first key/value pair has a key of "item_id" and a value of your item or catalog number.
+The first key/value pair has a key of `item_id` and a value of your item or catalog number.
 If you don't have a museum catalog number, put "1" for your first item, "2" for your second item, etc.
-The second key/value pair is for your "image_url" of your picture image for that target.
-The third key/value pair is the "html_url" of the description page for your item.
+The second key/value pair is for your `image_url` of your picture image for that target.
+The third key/value pair is the `html_url` of the description page for your item.
 The fourth key/value pair is the
 "title" of your item.
 In the example museum guide, the first item is set up like this:

     Key         Value